moeezmalik/Lightning-Table/documentation/docs/tools/network/infer.md

 If a page in PDF contains no table, according to the model, then it is not mentioned at all in the CSV file.

+!!! limitation
+    At the moment, due to limitations of the table text extraction utility, the PDF file that do not contain any text layer e.g. if they are scanned, will be skipped.
+Bounding boxes of tables on such files cannot be extracted at the moment.

 ## Parameters

 The following parameters can be specified to run the command line utility.